thanos-io/thanos/CONTRIBUTING.md

 The philosophy of Thanos and our community borrows heavily from UNIX philosophy and the Golang programming language.

 * Each subcommand should do one thing and do it well.
-  * eg. Thanos query proxies incoming calls to known store API endpoints merging the result
+  * eg. Thanos query proxies incoming calls to known store API endpoints merging the resul
 * Write components that work together.
-  * e.g. blocks should be stored in native Prometheus format
+  * e.g. blocks should be stored in native Prometheus forma
 * Make it easy to read, write, and run components.
   * e.g. reduce complexity in system design and implementation